 The Caltrans Adopt-A-Highway Program provides an avenue for individuals, organizations, or businesses to help maintain sections of roadside within California's State Highway System.
 Groups have the option to participate as volunteers or to hire a maintenance service provider to perform the work on their behalf.

 The Adopt-A-Highway program, which began in 1989, has been one of the truly successful government-public partnerships of our time.
-More than 120,000 Californians have cleaned and enhanced over 15,000 shoulder-miles of roadside and saved taxpayers $265 million ($19 million annually).
+A total of 176,000 participants have cleaned and enhanced more than 140,000 shoulder miles of roadside and saved taxpayers $265 million ($19 million annually).

 Participation can include one or more of the following activities: